YunlongLin0125/Recommender-System/README.md

 - **Recall@k**: Measures recommendation accuracy.
 - **P90 coverage@k**: Represents the smallest item sets that appear in the top-k lists of at least 90% of users.

+In training step, it is normal to see (recall, 0.66) because we do not evaluate the diversity in validation.

 ## Parameters
 - **Model Parameters**: